Scheduled tasks

 Special Task Scheduler Range End

-This allows you to define the time window in which the planned tasks for the BI calculations, the full-text indexing and the recalculation of the index statistics may be carried out.
+This allows you to define the time window in which the scheduled tasks for BI calculationsfull-text indexing and recalculation of index statistics may be carried out.

 Within this time window, the Vertec Cloud Server rolls a time in which the processes are started.
 The start time is set by a new session at the start of the Cloud Server.